Code-Institute-Submissions/JochenFM-Milestone1/README.md

 The hero image was photographed by me in the archive of the [Deutsches Museum Munich](http://www.deutsches-museum.de/archiv/) in January 2018.
 The Archive shared the copyright on the condition that it may not be republished without their express permission.
-The other photos used in this site were obtained via the google image and are free to use or share.
+The other photos used in this site were obtained via google image and are free to use or share.

 ### Acknowledgement ###